ifioklee/Amazon-Products-Rating-and-Review-Analysis./README.md

 ## Project Goal

-The primary goal of this project is to analyss the data within the dataset, derive various insight in the process and visualize insights through an **interactive Power BI dashboard**.
+The primary goal of this project is to analyse the data within the dataset, derive various insight in the process and visualize insights through an **interactive Power BI dashboard**.

 The final interactive dashboard will